dhis2/training-docs/content/android/tg_aswa_part1.md

 _Note: In this session trainers will give an overview of each section and will do a detailed session on Appearance._

-* Open DHIS2 web interface
+* Open the DHIS2 web interface
-* In the Search Bar , search for Android Settings.
+* In the apps menu, search for Android Settings.
 * Select the App and you will see the Home Screen for Android Settings Web App as shown below:

 ![](images/androidsettingswebapp/image3.png)